shawnrosofsky/PINO_Applications/index.md

 x,y \in[0,1), & \ t \in[0,1] \nonumber
 \end{align}

-where the viscosity \$\nu=0.01\$.
+where the viscosity $\nu=0.01$.
 We compare the PINO's results in the figures below to the simulated data and the error.
 These plots depict the PINO's ability to accurately handle 2D nonlinear coupled fields.

+{: .center}
 ![Burgers Equation 2D Vector u](assets/movies/Burgers2D_coupled_u.gif)
 ![Burgers Equation 2D Vector v](assets/movies/Burgers2D_coupled_v.gif)